RishiSpace/RI/README.md

 ## Overview

-RishiAI is a voice-activated command execution system that uses speech recognition to listen for activation phrases and commands.
+Rishi Intelligence is a voice-activated command execution system that uses speech recognition to listen for activation phrases and commands.
 It integrates with various systems and performs tasks based on recognized commands.
 The system supports both Windows and Linux/Mac operating systems, leveraging the Groq API for command generation and PyAutoGUI for GUI interactions.

 ## Features